K$^{*}$(892)$^{\pm}$ resonance production in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

-ALICE has previously measured the \NKS\xspace and $\phi$(1020) meson resonance production in Pb$-$Pb collisions at \snn $=$ 5.02 TeV and \snn $=$ 2.76 TeV~\cite{ALICE:2021ptz, ALICE:2014jbq}.
-The \NKS\xspace resonance has a lifetime of about 4.16~fm/$c$, which is comparable to that of the hadronic phase lifetime~\cite{ALICE:2019xyr} and decays predominantly to \NKSDClong, whereas the $\phi$ meson has a longer lifetime of about 46.3 fm/$c$ decaying as $\phi \rightarrow$ K$^{+}$K$^{-}$.
+The \NKS\xspace and $\phi$(1020) meson resonances have been measured previously in various collision systems~\cite{ALICE:2021ptz, ALICE:2014jbq, NA49:2008goy, NA49:2000jee, NA49:2011bfu, PHENIX:2014kia, PHENIX:2022rvg, PHENIX:2022hku, PHENIX:2004spo, STAR:2008inc, STAR:2008bgi, STAR:2002npn, STAR:2004bgh, STAR:2010avo}.
+The \NKS\xspace resonance has a lifetime of about 4.16~fm/$c$, which is comparable to that of the hadronic phase lifetime~\cite{STAR:2004bgh, Singha:2015fia, ALICE:2021ptz} and decays predominantly to \NKSDClong, whereas the $\phi$ meson has a longer lifetime of about 46.3 fm/$c$ decaying as $\phi \rightarrow$ K$^{+}$K$^{-}$.
 Due to the smaller lifetime of the \NKS\xspace resonance, it can decay inside the hadronic medium.
 As a result, the decay daughters are expected to take part in rescattering and regeneration processes between chemical and kinetic freeze-out, which can alter the reconstructible yield of \NKS\xspace.
-In contrast, the yield of the $\phi$(1020) meson is anticipated to be largely unaffected by rescattering effects due to its significantly longer lifetime compared to the hadronic phase.
+In contrast, the yield of the $\phi$(1020) meson is anticipated to be largely unaffected by rescattering effects due to its significantly longer lifetime compared with the hadronic phase.
 Specifically, its lifetime differs from that of the \NKS\xspace by a factor of ten.
 However, its yield can be enhanced by the regeneration of kaons inside the hadronic medium.
 If rescattering dominates over regeneration, one would observe a reduction of the \NKS\xspace yield with respect to the longer-lived hadron yields with increasing system size, defined by collision centrality.
-Indeed in Refs.~\cite{ALICE:2021ptz, ALICE:2014jbq}, the integrated yield ratio 2\NKS/($\rm{K}^{+} + \rm{K}^{-}$) decreases with increasing system size suggesting the dominance of rescattering over regeneration in the hadronic phase of heavy-ion collisions.
+Indeed in Refs.~\cite{ALICE:2021ptz, ALICE:2014jbq, STAR:2004bgh, NA49:2011bfu}, the integrated yield ratio 2\NKS/($\rm{K}^{+} + \rm{K}^{-}$) decreases with increasing system size suggesting the dominance of rescattering over regeneration in the hadronic phase of heavy-ion collisions.
 The study of \pt-differential particle ratios shows that the observed suppression occurs in the range of small transverse momenta, \pt $<$ 2 GeV/$c$~\cite{ALICE:2019xyr}.
 In contrast, 2$\phi(1020)$/($\rm{K}^{+} + \rm{K}^{-}$) ratio remained fairly constant as a function of centrality, ruling out a significant contribution of the regeneration effect for $\phi$(1020) meson.\\